openscm/pymagicc/paper/paper.md

 It can be installed using `pip` from the Python Package Index ^[<https://pypi.python.org/pypi/pymagicc>].
 To enable Pymagicc to run under Linux and macOS the Wine^[https://www.winehq.org/] compatibility layer is used, usually being available from package managers.

-Source code, usage documentation and issue tracker are available in Pymagicc's GitHub repository^[<https://github.com/openclimatedata/pymagicc>].
+Source code, documentation and issue tracker are available in Pymagicc's GitHub repository^[<https://github.com/openclimatedata/pymagicc>].
 Usage examples are also contained in the repository as a Jupyter Notebook [@Perez2007; @Kluyver2016].
 Thanks to the Binder project^[<https://mybinder.org/>], the example notebook can also be run interactively and explored without the need to install Pymagicc locally.